What Is Debt Counselling

 - 6 month bank statements

 - Creditor statements

-The Debt Counsellor will then do an initial review to check if you’re over-indebted and prepare for a session with you.
-This can be done either while face-to-face or over the telephone.
+After that, the consultant will do an initial review to check if you’re over-indebted – and subsequently prepare for a session with you.
+This session can be done either while face-to-face or over the telephone.

-During the session, the Debt Counsellor will check your budget and your current debt commitments.
-A new budget will be agreed upon to resolve the quantity needed for debt compensation.
-At this stage, the Debt Counsellor will also provide you with important pointers and information as to what costs will be involved.
+During the session, we will check your budget and your current debt commitments.
+A new budget will then be drawn up and all fees will be explained.

 We will contact all of your credit providers and the credit bureaus to verify your debts and outstanding amounts.
 And thereafter, we will start the process of negotiating with your credit providers, so that we can get lower monthly installments, which are affordable to you.

 If your credit providers agree to the new, lower payment plan for example, it will be made into an order of the court by a magistrate.

 You will make one consolidated, lower monthly repayment to the PDA and they will then distribute the monies to your creditors.
 While making your regular, monthly payments, your assets are protected from repossession.